 Jenna watched Melissa.
 She sat down and took off the shoes she was wearing, the new pair, and put on the older pair of shoes.
 They still fit and were in pretty good condition.
 Then Melissa handed Jenna the new pair.
 “Here, I want you to have these.”

-“You don’t have to be nice to me because I am poor,” said Jenna.
+“You don’t have to be nice to me because I am poor,” Jenna said.

-“I’m not,” said Melissa.
+“I’m not,” Melissa said.
 “I’m doing it because I want to play tag with you.
 I want to see how fast you really are.”

 Jenna smiled.
 She put the shoes on, leaving her old ones at the bottom of the tree.